Lemon Drop Shot Recipe

 Yes!
 For a non-alcoholic version, swap the vodka with sparkling water or a non-alcoholic spirit like Seedlip Grove 42.
 Use the same fresh lemon juice and simple syrup for a refreshing and tart mocktail shot.

-More Delicious Shot Recipes
+More Shot Recipes

 Also, check out all of my delicious lemon recipes too!